 Representative Deborah Ruggiero

-Deborah Ruggiero (D) has served the residents of Jamestown and Middletown in District 74 since first being elected in November 2008.
-A Deputy Majority Leader, she is the chairwoman of the House Committee on Small Business.
-She serves as a member of the House Committee on Finance and is the chairwoman of the Finance Committee’s Subcommittee on Environment and Transportation.
-She is also the co-chair of the Special Legislative Commission on Defense Economy Planning.
+Representative Deborah Ruggiero (D) has served the residents of Jamestown and Middletown in District 74 since first being elected in November 2008.
+She is the chair of the House Innovation, Internet and Technology Committee and is a member of the House Finance Committee and the House Special Legislation Committee.

 Representative Ruggiero has championed legislation assisting the agricultural and seafood communities, improving home care patient rights, expanding renewable energy opportunities and supporting economic development at Rhode Island’s ports.
 She co-chaired the Joint Port Facilities Study Commission, which developed several recommendations to help the state’s economy.

-In 2014, she co-chaired the task force that studied the nexus of mental health laws and gun rights following the 2012 Newtown, Conn., school shooting and sponsored the resulting law requiring Rhode Island to submit more data to the national database used to screen gun purchases.
+She co-chaired the task force that studied the nexus of mental health laws and gun rights following the Newtown, Conn., school shooting and sponsored the resulting law requiring Rhode Island to submit more data to the national database used to screen gun purchases.

 She was the sponsor of the Safe Schools Act, Rhode Island’s anti-bullying law.
 She also sponsored legislation to remove regulations on small businesses.

 She was born on April 2, 1958.
-A resident of Jamestown, she holds a bachelor’s degree from Boston College.
+A resident of Jamestown, she holds a bachelor’s degree from Boston College and is finishing her master’s in public administration/policy at Clark University.
 She’s an avid golfer and loves to cook.

 78 Columbia Avenue